Mapzone/mapzone-plugins/README.md

 ## Using plugins

 A user with admin privileges can choose a plugin to be used by an organization.
-If there is fee for the plugin, then the admin is prompted to confirm that the monthly billing will be increased.
+If there is a fee for the plugin, then the admin is prompted to confirm that the monthly bill will be increased.
 Once activated a plugins can be used for all projects of an organization (or all personal projects of a user).

-After that the plugin can be installed in one or more projects of the organization.
+A plugin can be installed in one or more projects of the organization.
 The dashboard of the organization lists all plugins currently in use.
+A user can terminate using a plugin at any time.

 ## Providing plugins